Broccolito/gptr/README.md

 print(dataframe_text)
 ```

-## Important Note
+## Obtaining Your OpenAI API Key

-Make sure to handle your OpenAI API key securely.
-Do not expose it in your code or share it publicly.
-It's recommended to set it as an environment variable as shown above.
-For more instructions on how to get an OpenAI API key, check out [get_api_key.md](https://github.com/Broccolito/gptr/blob/main/get_api_key.md).
+To utilize the `gptr` package, you must first obtain an API key from OpenAI.
+Begin by creating an account on the OpenAI website.
+Post registration, navigate to the API section from the dropdown menu under your account name.
+Request API access by following the prompts and agreeing to the terms.
+After approval, retrieve your API key from the "Your API Keys" section.
+Securely store this key by setting it as an environment variable in your R session using the code `Sys.setenv(OPENAI_API_KEY = "your_openai_api_key_here")`.
+Ensure responsible handling of your API key, keeping it private and seeking assistance from OpenAI support if needed.
+Now, you are set to explore natural language processing with `gptr`.

 ## Contribution